 I will add in some more to this shortly, but for now, there it is.

 This is a video that I made along with my daughter Morgan, giving you a basic demonstration of the Packin’ Tee system:

 The Packin’ Tee represents the next generation of concealed carry t-shirt.

 One of the first things that you notice when you examine one, is that the holster is modular and attached with industrial strength hook and loop material (Velcro).
-Turn the shirt inside out, and you see the reinforcements that have been added to the shirt to make sure that your weapon stays where you want it.

 There are reinforcements around the side of the shirt, over the shoulder and around the arm holes, and across the back.
 Basically, the manufacturer made a cloth shoulder holster, and then sewed it into the inside of the shirt.